linearregression/router-srv/README.md

 # Router Server

 Router server provides global routing capabilities.
 It is not a proxy.
-It has the selector semantics and offloads actual routing to smart clients.
+It has the go-micro.Selector semantics and offloads actual routing to smart clients.
 Its job is to maintain routing information about the environment and route appropriately.

 The router also provides weighted and label based routing.
+The client side library is [go-platform/router](https://github.com/micro/go-platform/tree/master/router).

 <p align="center">
   <img src="https://github.com/micro/go-platform/blob/master/doc/router.png" />